Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 For most web designers and freelancers in 2026, the winning formula is:

-2. WP Engine or Kinsta once you are managing $3,000+/month in client retainers
+3. WP Engine or Kinsta once you are managing $3,000+/month in client retainers and need enterprise-grade management tools.

 The hosting you choose reflects on you professionally.
 Clients do not blame their host when a site goes down — they blame their web designer.
 Choose a host you can stand behind.

-Get Started with WP Engine — Our Top Pick for Web Designers →
+Get Started with Hostinger — Our Top Pick for Web Designers →

 Have questions about which host is right for your situation?
 Drop a comment below.